rainacao/rainacao.github.io/ART_PORTFOLIO_README.md

 # Art Portfolio System for Jekyll al-folio

+> FULL DISCLAIMER: cursor.ai came up with all of this as a starting point. i think it's cute how it has certain "tastes" reflective of its training data, with a random assortment of ~surreal~ and ~techy~ themes. there's a lot of manual tweaking and undoing that i've done.

 This system adds a comprehensive art portfolio to your Jekyll site based on al-folio theme.

 ## Features